-The Legend Of Kentucky’s Blue People Will Baffle You Beyond Words
+The Legend Of Kentucky’s Blue People Is Truly Bizarre

 Some Fugate descendants may still carry the methemoglobinemia gene.
 There may still be blue people in the Troublesome and Ball Creek areas, but if so, they keep to themselves.

-If any Fugate descendants were sports fans… a Kentucky game would surely be the place they could go to fit right in.
-No one would question their lovely hue of blue there.
+Whether you believe this story of the legend of the blue people of Kentucky or not, it truly is fascinating.
 The family has been a source of curiosity over the decades and has been featured on several different television series, such as Travel Channel and ABC specials.
-In reality, the blue people in Kentucky are just normal people, who happen to have a unique color.
+In reality, the blue people in Kentucky are just normal people who happen to have a unique color.